Above: 2017 sneak peek.

 - International students enrolling in Mathematics B or C are required to have a graphics calculator of the make Texas Instruments TI-84 Plus or TI-84 Plus CE.
 This is a syllabus requirement.

-- Read carefully the recommendations for subject choices on the overview pamphlet at the start of this webpage - The pamplet at the start of this webpage section is to be used in conjunction with the senior curriculum handbook (PDF, 1426 KB)
+carefully the recommendations for subject choices on the overview pamphlet at the start of this webpage - The pamphlet at the start of this webpage section is to be used in conjunction with the senior curriculum handbook (PDF, 1426 KB).

 Walter Bocchino: Head of Department

 Telephone: (07) 5440 4221

 Department of Education and Training Trading as Education Queensland International CRICOS Provider Code: 00608A